Fawad-Javed-Fateh/Jupiters-Ascent/README.md

 # Jupiters-Ascent
-A loan probability predicted made on django and reactJS
+A loan probability predictor made on django and reactJS